mahbub1600/HappyNewYear/README.md

 # HappyNewYear
-a wishing message for new year
+A wishing message for a New Year.

-The interface will provive you a collection of baloons which you may pop up.
-After every baloons are popped up you will be shown a new year message.
+The interface will provide you a collection of balloons that you may pop up.
+After every balloon is popped up you will be shown a new year message.